 Don’t fear!
 Nutritional yeast shouldn’t be confused with traditional active yeast.
 It is deactivated and happens to be a complete protein, which is good for all those naysayers who think vegans don’t eat enough!
-It’s yeast so it’s part of the fungi family (like mushrooms) and grown and harvested from molasses.
-It’s essential to a vegan diet not only to inject nutty and cheesy flavours into recipes but because it’s also a source of vitamin B12 – the one thing we can’t get since it only occurs in animal proteins.
+It’s yeast so it’s part of the fungi family (like mushrooms), and it’s grown and harvested from molasses.
+It’s essential to a vegan diet not only to inject nutty and cheesy flavours into recipes, but because it’s also a source of vitamin B12 – the one thing we can’t get since it only occurs in animal proteins.
 You may come across some hipster vegans that like to call it “nooch” but it’s all the same.
 Find it in health food and bulk food stores and use it on everything.
 Mix it with sea salt and coconut oil for a tasty popcorn topping, find it in our mac and cheese sauce, and use it to make the perfect tofu scramble.

 7. Coconut Oil

 You need to stop watching the news and reading things on the internet because the anti-soy movement is a whole lot of hype and mis-education.
-Yes, there is a huge issue with gmo soy in North America and there are people who are allergic to it (just like peanuts or any other food) but consuming organic non-gmo fermented or whole soy in the form of edamame, tempeh, or miso has many health benefits and it isn’t going to kill you!
+Yes, there is a huge issue with GMO soy in North America and there are people who are allergic to it (just like peanuts or any other food).
+But consuming organic non-GMO fermented or whole soy in the form of edamame, tempeh, or miso has many health benefits and it isn’t going to kill you!
 Even organic tofu is fine from time to time but, like anything, you don’t want to make it the basis of your diet.
 If you want to read more about the health benefits of soy here’s a great article with research and information.

 10. Coconut Fakin’ Bacon